Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 IFS and LGBTQ+ Affirming Care

-Internal Family Systems therapy naturally aligns with affirming care for queer and trans individuals.
+IFS therapy naturally aligns with affirming care for queer and trans individuals.
 The IFS model doesn't pathologize any part of your experience, including parts related to your gender identity or sexual orientation.
 Instead, it creates space to explore how different parts of you relate to your identity.

 For trans and gender-diverse clients, IFS can help navigate the complexity of parts that may hold different feelings about gender.
 There might be parts that feel euphoria about your authentic gender expression, parts that carry fear about others' reactions, parts that internalized transphobic messages, and parts that are still exploring and questioning.
 All of these parts deserve compassion and attention.